-You must fill out the online New Student Off Campus Approval Form if you feel you meet one of these exceptions.
+You must fill out the New Student Off Campus Approval Form if you feel you meet one of these exceptions.
 We will send you a letter to inform you if your exemption from living in campus housing is approved.
 To access the form in myRedDragon: go to the student tab; under the Residence Life and Housing section, select the Housing Process and Information link.
 From the applications menu select New Student Off Campus Approval Form.

 Freshmen can have cars on campus and are required to park in the Route 281 lot.
 All cars must be registered with University Police and must display a parking permit sticker.
 Visit the University Police Parking Web site for additional information.